 Thomas Jefferson’s electoral victory over John Adams—and the larger victory of the Republicans over the Federalists—was but one of many changes in the early republic.
 The wealthy and the powerful, middling and poor whites, Native Americans, free and enslaved African Americans, influential and poor women: all demanded a voice in the new nation that Thomas Paine called an “asylum” for liberty.
 They would all, in their own way, lay claim to the ideals of freedom and equality heralded, if not fully realized, by the Revolution.
 These sources show these competing claims to freedom and reveal the competing visions for the new nation.

-Letter of Cato and Petition by “the negroes who obtained freedom by the late act,” in Postscript to the Freeman’s Journal, September 21, 1781
+1. Letter of Cato and petition by “the negroes who obtained freedom by the late act,” in Postscript to the Freeman’s Journal, September 21, 1781

 American racism spread during the first decades after the American Revolution.
 Racial prejudice existed for centuries, but the belief that African-descended peoples were inherently and permanently inferior to Anglo-descended peoples developed sometime around the late eighteenth century.
 Writings such as this piece from Thomas Jefferson fostered faulty scientific reasoning to justify laws that protected slavery and white supremacy.

-Like Pontiac before him, Tecumseh articulated a spiritual message of pan-Indian unity and resistance.
+Like Pontiac before him, Tecumseh articulated a spiritual message of Native American unity and resistance.
 In this document, he acknowledges his Shawnee heritage, but appeals to a larger community of “red men,” who he describes as “once a happy race, since made miserable by the white people.”
-This document reveals not only Tecumseh’s message of pan-Indian resistance, but it also shows that Anglo-American understandings of race had spread to Indians as well.
+This document reveals not only Tecumseh’s message of resistance, but it also shows that Anglo-American understandings of race had spread to Native Americans as well.

 Women in early America suffered from a lack of rights or means of defending themselves against domestic abuse.
 The case of Abigail Bailey is remarkable because she was able to successfully free herself and her children from an abusive husband and father.